Adopted - February 2014

 Section 2 - President

 The president shall act as chairman when present, and call to order all meetings of the members.
-The president shall be the Chief Executive Officer of the Corporation and shall have general supervision of the affairs of the Corporation, and shall perform all duties commonly incident to his office and shall have general supervision of the affairs of the Corporation, subject to the approval of the Board of Trustees.
-The president shall sign, and the treasurer shall countersign all checks, drafts, and other evidences of indebtedness for, and on behalf of, the Corporation.
+The president shall be the Chief Executive Officer of the Corporation and shall have general supervision of the affairs of the Corporation, and shall perform all duties commonly incident to his office and shall have general supervision of the affairs of the Corporation, subject to the approval of the Board of Trustees The President and the Treasurer shall approve payment for each invoice of indebtedness when the amount exceeds a dollar amount specified in the Operating Procedures.
+No purchases can be made in excess of a dollar amount specified in the Operating Procedures unless pre-approved by a majority vote of the Board of Trustees.

 Section 3 - Vice-President

 The vice-president is to assist the president.
-The vice-president shall fulfill the duties of president in the president’s absence, with the exception that he/she may not countersign checks, drafts or other evidences of indebtedness for or on behalf of the Corporation.
+The vice-president shall fulfill the duties of president in the president’s absence The vice-president shall have responsibility for providing safety presentations.

 Section 4 - Secretary

 The secretary is responsible for the minutes and correspondence of the Corporation and shall give, or cause to give, notice of all meetings of the members and of the Board of Trustees.
 The secretary shall make such reports as are requested by the Board and prepare, and cause to be filed, such reports and statements as may be required by the laws of the State of New Jersey and the FAA.
-The secretary shall prepare communications to the general membership.
+The secretary shall prepare communications to the general membership in the form of a monthly newsletter or as otherwise directed from the Board of Trustees.
+The newsletter shall act as notification of the next general membership meeting.
+The communication shall contain the minutes of the previous general membership meeting, minutes from the previous Board of Trustees meeting and the Presidents report on these minutes given at the general membership meeting, the Treasurer’s Report presented at the general membership meeting and the Maintenance Officers report from the general membership meeting.
+The newsletter shall be distributed no later than 7 days prior to the next general membership meeting.
+The minutes as presented in the Newsletter will be presented to the membership at the general membership meeting to be accepted by the Board.

 Section 5 - Treasurer